data-anna/data-analysis-customer/sankey_diagram_basic/DetailsBasicSankeyDiagramProject.md

 1. Using connection to existing DataWarehouse via visualization tool (ex.
 PowerBI);
 2. Using Python for both retrieving the data and visualization (see an example using plotly library here);
-3. Using library Data-Driven Documents (d3.js) if you are familiar with JavaScript (tutorial [here](https://davidwalsh.name/learning-d3)).
+3. Using library Data-Driven Documents (d3.js) if you are familiar with JavaScript (good tutorial [here](https://davidwalsh.name/learning-d3)).

 # Question Yourself